 - Lightly grease a ramekin or mug with some cooking spray or oil.

-- Place in all dry ingredients.
-Stir to combine.2 tablespoon chocolate chips, ⅛ teaspoon baking soda, ¼ cup oat flour
+- Add dry ingredients into the mug and stir to combine.2 tablespoon chocolate chips, ⅛ teaspoon baking soda, ¼ cup oat flour

 - Then, add in all wet ingredients.
-Mix well.2 tablespoons maple syrup, 1 tablespoon cashew butter, 1 tablespoon plant milk, ¼ teaspoon vanilla extract
+Mix well.2 tablespoons maple syrup, 1 tablespoon cashew butter, 1 tablespoon soy milk, ¼ teaspoon vanilla extract

 Notes